What is Corneal Ectasia?

 In moderate and severe cases, corneal transplants are a suitable option.
 It consists of replacing the cornea, but preserving a membrane known as Descemet membrane.
 The surgical technique is named DALK corneal transplant, also known as deep anterior lamellar keratoplasty.
 It is appropriate in cases of corneal scarring, advanced keratoconus, corneal ectasia after LASIK procedures, corneal degeneration and dystrophy.

 DALK features a lower rejection rate compared to other procedures, with a rapid stabilization of the patient and healing of the wound.
 It also features quicker return to daily activities, including physical activity.
-Topical steroids can be prescribed after DALK, but only for a very short time to allow it to heal faster and reduce the risk of cataracts and glaucoma.
+Topical steroids can be prescribed after DALK, but only for a very short time to allow it to heal faster and

 It’s the right time for clearer vision